HSF/prmon/README.md

 Note that in a build environment with CVMFS available the C++ compiler and CMake can be taken by setting up a recent LCG release.

+The tests in prmon now run in Python3.
+If your environment does not support Python3 properly it is possible to use Python2 for the tests by setting `-DPYTHON_TEST=python2`.

 ### Creating a package with CPack

 A cpack based package can be created by invoking